 This not only helps clients manage their cash flow but also creates predictable income for your firm.

-Additionally, introducing a subscription-based pricing model for recurring services can ensure payments come in on time without the need for constant follow-ups.
+Additionally, introducing a subscription-based pricing model for recurring services can ensure payments come in on time without the need for constant follow-ups or invoice reminders.

 "We’ve tested AI making phone calls on behalf of firms to chase invoices.
 It’s incredibly realistic and can open up conversations without awkwardness." — Webinar Host